GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

 The script assumes the user phone number is already stored in his corresponding LDAP entry (attribute `phoneNumberVerified`).
 You can change the attribute by altering the script directly (see authenticate routine).

 ### Subsequent Logins
-All subsequent authentications will trigger an SMS with an OTP to the registered phone number.
+All <!--subsequent--> authentications will trigger an SMS with an OTP to the registered phone number.
 Enter the OTP to pass authentication.

 ### Credential Management